-At Berkowitz Hanna, our personal injury and medical malpractice lawyers are dedicated to helping individuals who have suffered as a result of the negligence or misconduct of others obtain justice, but we believe that our responsibility to our community runs even deeper than that.
+At Berkowitz and Hanna LLC, our personal injury and medical malpractice lawyers are dedicated to helping individuals who have suffered as a result of the negligence or misconduct of others obtain justice, but we believe that our responsibility to our community runs even deeper than that.
 It is our honor to contribute our time and resources to numerous charitable organizations in Fairfield County, CT.
 Berkowitz and Hanna Charitable Fund was established by the firm to aid local non-for-profit organizations whose mission is to assist infants, teens, and adults with developmental disabilities, mental illness, and women and children at risk.
 Each year, we are proud to provide financial support to our growing list of organizations that tirelessly provide help to those who need it the most.

 Ability Beyond Disability